Cartoon Network

 Clear over clever

+Every label literal.
 Every action needed a label, not just an icon.
+Abstract menus consistently failed with this audience.

 Instant feedback